NordicSemiconductor/asset-tracker-cloud-docs/CODE_OF_CONDUCT.rst

 Attribution
 ***********

-This Code of Conduct is adapted from the `Contributor Covenant <https://www.contributor-covenant.org>`_, version 2.0, available at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.
+This Code of conduct is adapted from the `Contributor Covenant <https://www.contributor-covenant.org>`_, version 2.0, available at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.

 Community Impact Guidelines were inspired by `Mozilla's code of conduct enforcement ladder <https://github.com/mozilla/diversity>`_.